PhonologicalCorpusTools/SLPAA/README.md

+For a demonstration of how the software will work, please see: <a href="https://www.youtube.com/watch?v=o4C4hibTW1o"> SLP-AA Initial Demonstration Video on YouTube</a>

 # SLP-Annotator/Analyzer

 Sign Language Phonetic-Annotator/Analyzer (SLP-AA) is a graphical user interface (GUI)-based software system for the form-based transcription and analysis of signs.
 The system is intended to be relatively phonetic in nature and compatible with multiple phonological theories, enabling transcription of detailed variation across many sign languages, but largely without relying on a specific notation system.